-Some five years ago, Tradsville personality “AldenPyle” started a thread at Ask Andy that included the above ad, which ran in the Yale Daily News in 1941.
-The ad touches on several themes we explored in our recent rise and fall essay.
+Years ago Tradsville personality “AldenPyle” started a thread at Ask Andy that included the above ad, which ran in the Yale Daily News in 1941.
+The ad touches on several themes we explored in our definitive rise and fall essay.